The Water Element: A Beginner Guide

 As we evolve in life, a certain level of deep understanding manifests and becomes a natural part of our being.
 Especially during winter or during the winter aspect of our lives (elderhood) we will spend much time in contemplation, recognizing the different aspects of our lives and how they all led us right here to this moment.
 We will acknowledge ourselves and be able to see the “medicine of the story” since we are no longer engaged in the world in such an active way.
 Things will make sense to us that have never made sense before.
 We will be deeply appreciative and understanding of the complexity of life and yet our perspective will assist us in developing a certain sense of light-heartedness about life that only time can grant us.
 This is the virtue of Wisdom as governed by the Water element.
 Old age/elder-hood/crone-hood are all associated with this element, largely because it takes patience to integrate and cultivate wisdom.

 Occasionally we come into this world with more wisdom than usual.
 Have you ever met a child who was “wise beyond their years” or, “an old soul”?
-Both of these comments are referring to the same experience of some deeper process happening in a person that feels ancient, wise, and not as easy to rouse or disturb.
+Both of these comments refer to the same experience of some deeper process happening in a person that feels ancient, wise, and not as easy to rouse or disturb.

-And at some point, wisdom allows us to see clearly as though for the very first time, the entire Universe.
+At some point, wisdom allows us to see clearly for the very first time, the entire Universe.
 It’s as though there has been a magnifying glass suddenly placed over our eyes.
-When this happens, an inner solitude develops in response and needs caring for.
+When this happens, inner solitude develops in response and needs caring for.
 When the Water element is strong in a person, they feel the calling to turn their backs on the world and go inside, either for periods of restoration daily, weekly, monthly, or seasonally.
 And when they are ready to relinquish their role and participation in society entirely, they may turn their backs forever.
 When this happens it becomes clear that the need for frivolity, affirmation from social groups, and active participation as a way of life, simply goes away.
 This is when the Water element has reached full maturity.

 Water is always seeking the lowest point of gravity.
 In any given vessel, it will drop to the bottom without hesitation.
 And yet a tiny movement from below can change the current and flow of water for miles.
 The same can be said for people, too!
 When someone has a lot of Water in their constitution, in the same way that Water seeks gravity, they will always be willing to plunge to the depths, so to speak.
 Watery people are truth-seekers.
-They are not built for using up energy frivolously but rather to “get to the bottom of things” so that they can move on.
+They are not built to use up energy frivolously but rather to “get to the bottom of things” so that they can move on.
 They often take periods of solitude and silence and can return with one epiphany that, just like Water, can change the current of their entire family, their community, and/or their society.
 This is the power of Water!

 EVOLUTION

 The evolution and natural cycle of creation of the Water element lies within the Wood element.
 The way spring moves into Winter, a seedling that has been incubating underground begins to feel the Water and the sunlight dancing in alchemy and drawing that little sprout out and up to the sun.
 This is the most natural movement.
 Only after periods of rest, stillness, and reflection, does authentic action become possible.
-Authentic action is action that is bound to the truth of a person and deeply interwoven into the fabric of the heart.
-Authentic action has been contemplated, examined under the magnifying lens so-to-speak, and is stemming from deeply rooted knowing within the person.
+Authentic action is an action that is bound to the truth of a person and deeply interwoven into the fabric of the heart.
+Authentic action has been contemplated, examined under the magnifying lens spoken, and is stemming from deeply rooted knowing within the person.

-When the Water element is healthy, the vision and drive behind authentic action is seen clearly and most obstacles have been assessed and acknowledged.
-And when a surprise obstacle occurs, the healthy Water element allows for the Wood element to stay flexible and to see all sides of the obstacle before moving forward.
+When the Water element is healthy, the vision and drive behind authentic action are seen clearly and most obstacles have been assessed and acknowledged.
+When a surprise obstacle occurs, the healthy Water element allows for the Wood element to stay flexible and to see all sides of the obstacle before moving forward.
 If a rock is kicked on top of the sprout for instance, with enough flexibility, patience, and trust (all infused by the Water element), the sprout can easily maneuver around the rock and keep heading toward that brilliant sun!

 CHALLENGE